mozilla/pontoon/specs/0111-redesign-profile-page.md

 ### Email address

-Users should be able to provide a *contact email address*:
-* This is the address that will be displayed in the profile page (pending personal visibility settings), and can be different from the one used to log in to Pontoon.
-* If not provided, the email address associated to the account used to log in to Pontoon will be displayed.
+Users should be able to provide a *contact email address* that will be displayed in the profile page (pending personal visibility settings).
+If not provided, the email address associated to the account used to log in to Pontoon will be displayed.

-The email address can only be set as public for locale managers and administrators, since contributors need to be able to contact them.
+The email address of managers and administrators will always be public, since contributors need to be able to contact them.

 ### External accounts

 Users should be able to provide a series of external accounts to help locale managers and administrators contacting them:
 * Bugzilla (email address).
 * GitHub (username).
+* Matrix (username).

 ### Vanity URL